preetisawant/cloud-foundry/add-serv-inst.md

 ### Controlling access to existing service instances
 {: #control_serviceaddition}

 Developers in a CFEE space can use existing service instances available in the IBM Cloud account.
-Within a specific space of a CFEE, users can *Add** a service instance to that space (See [Adding existing service instances](https://console.bluemix.net/docs/cloud-foundry/add-serv-inst.html#workingwith-services#adding-services_inspace).
-Adding a service instance to a CFEE space creates an alias (reference) to the service instance, which allows a developer to bind the service instance to an application deployed into that CFEE space as if it were the actual service instance.
+Within a specific space of a CFEE, users can **Add** a service instance to that space (See [Adding existing service instances](https://console.bluemix.net/docs/cloud-foundry/add-serv-inst.html#workingwith-services#adding-services-inspace)above).
+Adding a service instance to a CFEE space creates an alias (a reference) to the service instance, which allows a developer to bind the service instance to an application deployed into that CFEE space as if it were the actual service instance.

 Account administrators can control the use of service instances through [IAM access policies](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage).
 From either the UI or the ibmcloud CLI they can assign roles to either the service instances themselves or to the resource groups in which those instances resided.
 A developer would need _Viewer_ role or higher to a service instance (or its resource group) before they can add that instance to a space.